 Why is it important to get outside and play?

 It supports creativity, self-directed experiences, development, connection to others, physical activity, deeper learning , resiliency – just to name a few.
 We also get to build things and feel a sense of accomplishment that we don’t often get in other areas of our lives.
 Further to that, being outside means we can feel the wind blow or the snow fall in our hair.
 It helps remind us that we’re a part of something bigger, and it’s through this day-to-day connection that we come to care for the earth and want to protect it.

 How can someone reading this help to support what you’re doing?

 GET OUTSIDE!
 Children can invite their friends to play, or you can take a child in your life out to enjoy nature for a few hours without anything structured or planned.
 And this time, let them take the lead and show you what they’re made of.

 Learn more about the #wannaplayoutside campaign and share your invitation at wannaplay.global.

 Want a .global domain of your own?
-Get yours on sale right now for 89% off.
+Get yours right here.